-This message is sent by the source NG-RAN node to transfer the COUNT value(s) of the first forwarded downlink SDU(s) during NG DAPS Handover.
+This message is sent by the source NG-RAN node to transfer the COUNT value(s) of the first forwarded downlink SDU(s) during NG DAPS Handover, and during NG-handover with time-based trigger condition.

 Direction: NG-RAN node AMF.